-File type given to the file when it is copied or NOFT if the entire disk is to be copied.
+The file type that is given to the file when it is copied (or NOFT if the entire disk is to be copied).

 UPDDISK COPY LINKACC USER PMAINT 550 CPFMTXA EXEC LINKACC USER PMAINT 551 CPFMTXA EXEC

 1. Link and access the source disk.
 In this example: